nbenatti/nbenatti/README.md

 - ⚡ Fun fact: ...
 -->

-Also have a look at my ["Academic" repository](https://github.com/nicolasbenatti) which contains my university projects
+Also have a look at my ["Academic" repository](https://github.com/nicolasbenatti) which contains my university projects and has a richer Bio 😉